sblaizerwize/nextflow-for-rnaseq-training/README.md

 The goal is to demonstrate how to run scalable and reproducible RNA-seq pipelines using Nextflow, while leveraging AWS compute resources for performance, flexibility, and cost optimization.

-Visit the following link to consult the principal results after running the three presented pipelines: **https://sblaizerwize.github.io/nextflow-for-rnaseq-training/**

 We would like to thank AWS and the University of Navarra for providing cloud resources (1,000 AWS credits) to support this project.

+⚡ Click [here](https://sblaizerwize.github.io/nextflow-for-rnaseq-training/) to consult a summary of the project and the obtained results.

 ## Table of Contents
 - [Motivation](#introduction)